 If all the transparency in its business practices or its breadth of insurance information online and on its app were not enough to interest you in Lemonade, then its renters insurance rates certainly will.
-Lemonade offers renters insurance for as low as $5 per month.
-Of course, for $5 renters are getting the least amount of coverage they offer, but average rates from Lemonade are still among the lowest in the renters insurance game.
+Lemonade offers policies for as low as $5 per month.
+Of course, for $5, renters are getting the least amount of coverage they offer, but average rates from Lemonade are still among the lowest in the industry.
 Remember that Lemonade is not available everywhere, but if it’s available in your area, we recommend at least getting a quote from them before deciding to sign up somewhere else.

 State Farm (Best for College Students)

 Established 98 years ago, State Farm is the largest insurance company in the United States.
 A 2020 NAIC report showed that State Farm had more than double the direct homeowners insurance premiums written than the second place insurer did in 2019.
-A large presence means access to agents everywhere and a lot of information to use to decide whether State Farm is the right insurer for your renters insurance policy.
+A large presence means access to agents everywhere and a lot of information to use to decide whether State Farm is the right insurer for you.

 Here are some of State Farm’s renters insurance add-ons:

 - Personal articles policy

 - Pet medical insurance

 - Earthquake damage